-48 and dialysis.9 Although not evident for the first 4 to 5 years (beyond the 4 year interval of the prior

-49 mentioned publications), with the extended follow-up in this particular study the patient survival following

-50 simultaneous pancreas and kidney transplantation (SPK) is even remarkably superior to that of Type 1

-51 diabetic uremic recipients undergoing living donor renal transplantation alone, supporting the fact that freedom from diabetes has a clear survival advantage.^{10,11} Figure 1 shows the relative patient survival of 52

-- 53 SPK, live donor kidney (LD), deceased donor kidney (DD), and dialysis (HD) originally shown in the - 54 Wisconsin study.
+report, patient survival following transplantation of both a kidney and a pancreas was dramatically superior to all other options for type 1 diabetic uremic patients, particularly cadaveric renal transplantation and dialysis.
+Although not evident for the first 4 to 5 years (beyond the 4 year interval of the prior mentioned publications), with the extended follow-up in this particular study the patient survival following simultaneous pancreas and kidney transplantation (SPK) is even remarkably superior to that of Type 1 diabetic uremic recipients undergoing living donor renal transplantation alone, supporting the fact that freedom from diabetes has a clear survival advantage.
+In Figure 1 shows the relative patient survival of SPK, live donor kidney (LD), deceased donor kidney (DD), and dialysis (HD) originally shown in the Wisconsin study.

+Figure 1: Patient Survival in Wisconsin Study12

-57 Furthermore, if a suitable diabetic uremic patient is evaluated for transplantation, they would have historically been offered the choice between a SPK transplant or, if they had a suitable living donor, living 58 donor renal transplantation followed by PAK.
-Since this is the actual starting point, the relevant waiting list 59 60 survival to consider is actually that of a candidate that requires both a kidney and a pancreas; i.e., on the 61 waitlist for an SPK, not the survival of a renal transplant recipient waiting for a pancreas alone as was 62 used in the JAMA publication.13 If they ultimately no longer require dialysis and are also not diabetic, 63 there would be a greater patient survival advantage compared to remaining diabetic but free from renal 64 failure.
+Furthermore, if a suitable diabetic uremic patient is evaluated for transplantation, they would have historically been offered the choice between a SPK transplant or, if they had a suitable living donor, living donor renal transplantation followed by PAK.
+Since this is the actual starting point, the relevant waiting list survival to consider is actually that of a candidate that requires both a kidney and a pancreas: i.e., on the waitlist for an SPK, not the survival of a renal transplant recipient waiting for a pancreas alone as was used in the JAMA publication.
+13 If they ultimately no longer require dialysis and are also not diabetic, there would be a greater patient survival advantage compared to remaining diabetic but free from renal failure.

-65 The study described in this guidance document was intended to reproduce the original study from 2003 adding an additional waiting list comparison group (PAK transplanted group being compared to waitlisted 66 SPK candidates), while also looking at kidney and pancreas graft survival and extending the survival 67 68 analyses to 10 years.
+The study described in this guidance document was intended to reproduce the original study from 2003 adding an additional waiting list comparison group (PAK transplanted group being compared to waitlisted